Lab 6: Object-Oriented Programming

 Now you can talk to people in adventure world!
 To make it even better, let's

-.
+object and puts it into your backpack.
 Currently, you don't have a backpack,

-so let's create an instance variable backpack
+so let's create an instance variable backpack and initialize it to an empty

 list.

-After you've done initialized your empty backpack
+After you've done initialized your empty backpack, take a look at the doctests

-and implement the method.
+for take and implement the method.

 Hint: the

-class will also come in handy.
+takemethod in thePlaceclass will also come in handy.

 def take(self, thing):